Phuc-Dao/algo/Divide-and-Conquer.md

 * (AB)C
 * A(BC)

-#### test
+#### Defining the probem recursively

 We know that recursively on the last step we are going to multiply some matrix on the left side by some matrix on the right side.
+The two matrices L and R can be any multiplication